openshift/release/ci-operator/README.md

 - `cluster-launch-e2e.yaml`: launches a cluster in GCP using openshift-ansible and runs Origin e2e tests on it, parameterized by test focus.
+- `cluster-launch-src.yaml`: launches a cluster in GCP using openshift-ansible and runs a script from the repository being tested with the resulting `$KUBECONFIG`, parameterized by test script.
 - `cluster-launch-installer-e2e.yaml`: same as `cluster-launch-e2e.yaml`, but
   uses `openshift-installer` instead of `openshift-ansible`.
-- `cluster-launch-src.yaml`: launches a cluster in GCP using openshift-ansible and runs a script from the repository being tested with the resulting `$KUBECONFIG`, parameterized by test script.
+- `cluster-launch-installer-src.yaml`: same as `cluster-launch-src.yaml`, but
+  uses `openshift-installer` instead of `openshift-ansible`.
 - `master-sidecar.yaml`: spins up a simple openshift control plane as a sidecar and waits for the `COMMAND` specified to the template to be executed, before itself exiting.
 The test container is given access to the generated